Putting People in their Place: Monocular Regression of 3D People in Depth: Introduction

 Since collecting ground-truth 3D data in the wild is difficult, we instead train BEV using cost-effective weak labels of in-the-wild images.
 Specifically, we collect a dataset, named ``Relative Human" (RH), that contains weak annotations of {\em depth layers} and human ages categorized into the groups adult, teenager, child, and infant.
 Moreover, we propose a weakly supervised training scheme (WST) to effectively learn from these weak supervision signals.
 For instance, we use a piece-wise loss function that exploits the depth layers to penalize incorrect relative depth orders.
 Exploiting age information to constrain height is tricky.
 While age and height are correlated, heights can vary significantly within the same age group.
 Consequently, we develop an ambiguity-compatible mixed loss function that encourages body shapes with heights that lie within an appropriate range for each age group.

-We evaluate BEV on two multi-person datasets: in-the-wild using the 2D RH and in 3D using the synthetic AGORA~\cite{patel2021agora} dataset.
-On RH, compared with previous methods~\cite{moon2019camera,jiang2020coherent,zhen2020smap,wang2020hmor}, BEV is more accurate in relative depth reasoning and pose estimation.
+We evaluate BEV on three multi-person datasets: in-the-wild using the 2D RH dataset and in 3D using the real CMU Panoptic \cite{cmu_panoptic} and the synthetic AGORA \cite{patel2021agora} datasets.
+On RH, compared with previous methods \cite{moon2019camera,jiang2020coherent,zhen2020smap,wang2020hmor}, BEV is more accurate in relative depth reasoning and pose estimation.
+On CMU Panoptic, BEV outperforms previous methods~\cite{zanfir2018deep,zanfir2018monocular,jiang2020coherent,romp,choi20223dcrowdnet} in 3D pose estimation.
 On AGORA, BEV significantly improves detection and achieves state-of-the-art results on ``AGORA kids" in terms of the mesh reconstruction error.
 Also, fine-tunning on RH in a weakly supervised manner significantly improves the results for all age groups, especially for young people.

-In summary, the main contributions are: (1) We construct a 3D representation to alleviate the monocular depth ambiguity via combining a front-view representation with a bird's eye view.
+In summary, the main contributions are: (1) We construct a 3D representation to alleviate the monocular depth ambiguity via combining a front-view representation with an imaginary bird's eye view.
 (2) We collect the Relative Human dataset with weak annotations of in-the-wild images, which facilitates the training and evaluation on monocular depth reasoning in multi-person scenes.
 (3) We develop a weakly supervised training scheme to learn from weak depth annotations and to exploit age information.
-Finally, code and data will be made available for research purposes.